An illustration of the great wall of China, shown on a Chinese yuan banknote

 Today, a growing share of China’s international trade is already conducted in yuan, and this trend is likely to continue as more partners adopt it in cross-border transactions.

-Access to both CNH and CNY can make a real difference
+Access to the CNH and CNY is a game-changer for businesses

-If you are importing from China, access to both CNH and CNY can make a real difference in pricing.
-Using both versions of the yuan allows you to pay your suppliers in their local currency, which can secure better terms and expand your choice of partners.
+If you are importing from China, access to both CNH and CNY can have a direct impact on the trading relationship.
+Using both versions of the yuan allows you to pay suppliers in their local currency, which can secure better terms and expand your choice of partners.

 Some suppliers operate only in the onshore market and cannot accept offshore yuan (CNH).
-In these cases, access to CNY is essential to work with them and to align payments with local practices.
-It also reduces the need for multiple currency conversions - for example, converting from CHF to USD and then from USD to CNH or CNY, which can increase costs and make the final price of a transaction harder to predict.
+In this case, access to CNY is essential to work together and align with local practices.

 If you are exporting to China, accepting payments in yuan can make your offer more competitive and easier for local customers to work with.

-Limited access to CNH and CNY can create friction
+Limited access to CNH and CNY could become a hinderance

 Not all banks and financial providers support both CNH and CNY.
 In fact, many don’t support the yuan at all.
-In these cases, companies may have to pay in another currency, such as US dollars.
+In this situation, companies have to pay in intermediary currencies, such as US dollars.

-This can restrict how companies interact with suppliers and customers in China and, as a result, businesses may need to rely on intermediaries, accept less favourable terms or introduce additional conversion steps.
-Over time, this can increase costs and make operations more complex.
+This can restrict how companies interact with suppliers and customers in China.
+As a result, businesses become reliant on intermediaries, accept less favourable terms or use double conversions.

 How SwissFx supports companies trading with China

-SwissFx provides access to both CNH and CNY within a single platform, allowing businesses to manage payments without additional complexity.
-Companies can pay suppliers in CNH and hold and manage funds in CNY through a local account.
+SwissFx provides access to both CNH and CNY within a single platform, allowing businesses to manage payments without without the need for multiple intermediaries.

 Working with suppliers or customers in China?